 Halifax Wushu Club

-Our classes generally are run outside for the spring, summer and fall seasons in the evenings in and around Point Pleasant Park.
-Through the winter we generally practice Tuesday and Thursday evenings at the Beth Israel Gymnasium.
+Our classes generally are run outside all year long in the evenings in and around Point Pleasant Park.

 Chuojiao Fanzi is a comprehensive martial arts system with a rich and fascinating history.
 It was created by merging 2 existing systems: Chuojiao, which is famous for it's wide variety of kicking techniques and Fanzi, known for it's lightning fast hand strikes and unpredictable defensive changes.
 The two styles were combined to balance the system.
 On its own, each style gives great physical and martial benefit, but together the strengths of both styles, fast hands and terrifying legs, combine into an extraordinarily fluid, lethal system.
 Chuojiao Fanzi Quan is a challenging wushu style, requiring above-average commitment, flexibility and aerobic fitness.